albankora/decho/README.md

 # generate code from open api yaml file
 ./app codegen
 ```
-The `codegen` command reads `src/api/swagger.yaml` and generates two files `server.go` and `types.go` under `src/internal/codegen` those two files are used by the handlers functions. `types.go` has the data structures deffined on `src/api/swagger.yaml` and the `server.go` file has the server side setup.
+The `codegen` command reads `src/api/swagger.yaml` and generates two files `server.go` and `types.go` under `src/internal/codegen` those two files are used by the route handlers functions. `types.go` has the data structures deffined on `src/api/swagger.yaml` and the `server.go` file has the server side setup for the API.

 ## The commands list:
 ```bash